 The Kimbell Art Museum has a new exhibition of three French brothers who were so successful in 17th-century Paris, their paintings hung in Notre Dame cathedral.
 Yet the trio of Le Nain brothers remains so mysterious today, this is only the second major museum exhibition their works have ever received.
 Local All Things Considered host Justin Martin sat down with Art & Seek’s Jerome Weeks to sort out the family business.
 Our extended conversation:

-JWJustin, I don’t mean to get all philosophical here, but what do art museums do?
+Jerome Weeks: Justin, I don’t mean to get all philosophical here or put you on the spot, but what do art museums do?
 I mean, what is an art museum’s function?

 All of which suggests there are a lot more Le Nain paintings out there — and we have a lot more to learn about them.

 So what kind of research are we talking about here with this show?
 X-rays?
 Chemical tests?

 All that.
 But even more basic.
 You know those details you see on museum walls next to an artwork?

 You mean, who painted this, what’s the title, the date –

 Yeah, all that data.
 Well, with the Le Nain brothers, even that kind of basic information gets complicated –- because Antoine, Louis and Mathieu never signed their own names.
 They always signed just ‘Le Nain.’
 So they were like a corporate brand.
 But this has made it very hard to figure out which brother painted what, whether they collaborated — and in what combinations — and whether the different brothers’ styles differed or changed over the years.
 All of this has come to be known as the ‘Le Nain Problem.’
 Many curators and auction houses simply list the paintings as by ‘Le Nain’ as if they were an artists’ collective and leave it at that.

 But what difference does it make as long as we know it’s by them?